 As a business in the hospitality industry, you know that one of the most important items that you provide is superior customer service.
 In the competitive world of hospitality, the level of customer service that you provide is what helps to set you apart from the competition.
 With that in mind, we’ll take a look at five of the most common customer service mistakes that you want to avoid.

 At Source1 Purchasing, we are proud to be the leading Purchasing Services Organization (PSO), with more than $9.5 billion in purchasing power and contractual relationships with more than 1,000 suppliers.
-We can help you enhance your capacity to achieve results by maintaining alignment with your brand standards, growing and strengthening your supplier networks, and controlling quality standards at each of your locations.
+We can help you improve hotel customer service by maintaining alignment with your brand standards, growing and strengthening your supplier networks, and controlling quality standards at each of your locations.
 Contact us today to obtain your free supply chain analysis!

 1. Value Automation Over Personalization